top of page

 Gun and Superhero Play Policy

 We support all children’s interests to further develop their play, learning and development, including the use of gun and superhero play, in line with the EYFS requirements and our Quality provision policy, Early learning opportunities statement and Promoting positive behaviour policy.
-Children will often take part in gun and superhero to make sense of the world around them.
-They may develop this interest from:

 • Watching their favourite movie or TV characters involved in physical battles with weapons